hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 ## Requirements

-Run tasks can only be created on workspaces using a Terraform version <0.12.
-Downgrading a workspace with existing run tasks to use a Terraform version >=0.12 will not result in an error, but the configured tasks will not execute.
+Run tasks can only be created on workspaces using a Terraform version v0.12+.
+Downgrading a workspace with existing run tasks to use a Terraform version v0.12 or prior will not result in an error, but the configured tasks will not execute.

 You must be an organization owner to create a new task event hook.
 You must be at least a workspace administrator in order to connect a task event hook to a given workspace.